Auburn hires Liberty's Hugh Freeze, who's coming back to SEC

 Auburn looked into the matter and found that Freeze was unaware of the lawsuit.

+On the field, Freeze has track record of producing winning teams and exciting offenses.

-He is known for his offensive acumen and helped turn onetime Auburn backup Malik Willis into a star QB who was the top rushing quarterback in the FBS in 2020.
-Willis now plays for the Tennessee Titans.
+He helped turn onetime Auburn backup Malik Willis into a star quarterback at Liberty.
+Willis was a third-round draft pick for the Tennessee Titans in April.

+Auburn quarterback Robby Ashford posted a message to Freeze on Twitter: “Welcome to the Plains, let’s get to work we’ve got unfinished business to handle.”

-Freeze is headed back to the SEC West to try to revive an Auburn program that has had plenty of success but has struggled to maintain it over the last two decades.
+Freeze returns to the SEC West to try to revive an Auburn program that has had plenty of success, but also struggled to maintain it over the last two decades.

 Auburn won a national title in 2010 under Gene Chizik and played for another three years later in Gus Malzahn’s first season.
 But the Tigers haven’t made the SEC championship game since 2017 and haven’t won a league title since 2013.

-Running backs coach Carnell Williams, a former Auburn All-American and NFL first-round pick, served as interim coach for the final four games.
-Auburn went 2-2 and lost 49-27 in the regular season finale to finish 5-7.
+Running backs coach Carnell Williams, a former Auburn All-American and NFL first-round pick, served as interim coach for the final four games of this season.
+Auburn went 2-2 and lost 49-27 in the regular season finale to Alabama to finish 5-7.

 Freeze said Williams did an “incredible job” as interim coach.
 “The impact he made is immeasurable and cannot be overstated,” Freeze said.